Nyerguds/MobiusMapEditor/README.md

 v1.4.0.2:

 * Fixed the bug that cleared all map templates on save in v1.4.0.1 (whoops).
-* Fixed the bug in the Teamtypes list that showed the wrong context menu options on right click.
+* Fixed the bug in the teamtypes list that showed the wrong context menu options on right click.
 * Fixed the bug that the status bar did not show the map placement shortcuts hints on initial load.
 * The editor no longer exits if it cannot connect to Steam.
 Instead, workshop publishing will simply be disabled if the Steamworks interface can't be initialised.
 * The texture manager will now properly dispose all loaded image objects when a different map is loaded.
 * Added \*.ini to the list of possible extensions for opening RA maps, to support opening pre-Remaster missions.
-* If a building has no direction to set and shows no dropdown for it, the "Direction" label is now also now removed.
+* If a building has no direction to set and shows no dropdown for it, the "Direction" label is now also removed.
 * Structure graphics are now correctly centered on their full building size.
 * Damaged state is now correctly shown at strength 128/256, and not below it.
 * Damaged states now work correctly on all buildings.